 Talking with your student

-Having a conversation with your student regarding sexual assault, relationship violence and stalking can be difficult, but we hope that you can use the tips below, as well as information on our website, as a resource to start the conversation.
-If you have any questions or would like more information, please do not hesitate to contact us.
+Having a conversation with your student regarding sexual assault, relationship violence and stalking can be difficult, but we hope that you can use the tips below, as well as our full dialogue facilitation toolkit, as resources to start the conversation.
+CLICK ON THE IMAGE BELOW TO ACCESS THE TOOLKIT.

 - Encourage open conversations around relationships, sex, communication, boundaries, etc. Model those behaviors for your student, and be open to them asking questions.